 News & Events

-The Wind Symphony of Concordia University Chicago will perform their home concert on Friday, March 22 at 8 p.m., following a tour of Illinois, Indiana, Ohio, New York and Virginia.
-The Kapelle will perform their home choral concert on Saturday, March 23 at 7:30 p.m., following a tour of Illinois, Missouri, Tennessee, Indiana and Michigan.
-Both free concerts will take place in the University’s Chapel of Our Lord.
+The Wind Symphony of Concordia University Chicago will perform their home concert on Friday, Nov.
+8 at 8 p.m., following a tour of Michigan and Illinois.
+The Kapelle will perform their home choral concert on Saturday, Nov.
+9 at 7:30 p.m., following a tour of Michigan, Indiana and Illinois.
+The free concerts will take place in the University’s Chapel of Our Lord.

 The Ferguson Art Gallery at Concordia University Chicago presents “Beyond Green Fences” by artist Julie Sulzen.
 The exhibition of oil-and-canvas paintings is free and open to the public from Oct.
 7 to Nov.
 9.

 Registration is now open for Concordia University Chicago’s annual Vi Messerli Memorial Lectures in Church Music.
 The event, held from Sunday, Oct.
 20 to Tuesday, Oct.
 22, features a choral concert, piano recital, keynote address, workshops and choral reading sessions.